 Try serving these Cold Chinese Sesame Noodles at your next barbecue or picnic.
 It goes really well with grilled foods.

 Watch how easy these Cold Chinese Sesame Noodles are to make:

 Cold Sesame Noodle Ingredients

-- 1 pound dried udon or soba noodles
+- 1 pound dried noodles soba noodles, udon noodles or regular spaghetti